Metropolitan Natural Park: Your 265-Hectare Urban Jungle Adventure Minutes from Downtown Panama City

 Key Statistics

-265 hectares of protected urban forest
+265 hectares of protected urban tropical forest

 Source: Panama's National Authority for the Environment (ANAM) (2023)

-220 bird species documented within park boundaries
+220 bird species documented within park boundaries, representing 22% of Panama's total avian diversity

 Source: Audubon Society Panama (2023)

-45 mammal species inhabit the park
+45 mammal species inhabit the park ecosystem

 Source: Smithsonian Tropical Research Institute (2022)

-Over 50,000 annual visitors, 30% international residents
+Over 50,000 annual visitors, with 30% being international residents

 Source: Metropolitan Natural Park Administration (2023)